What Is IPL Treatment?

 - Protect yourself with sunscreen.
-Make sure it has an SPF of at least 30 and a physical blocker like zinc.
+Make sure it has an SPF of at least 30 and a physical blocker such as zinc.
 Reapply it every 2 hours, even if it’s not sunny outside.

-- Wash your face with cleanser for sensitive skin.
+- Wash your face with a cleanser for sensitive skin.

 Your dermatologist can tell you when it’s safe to return to your normal skin care routine.
 It might take a week.

 Most people get between three and seven sessions.
 It depends on the condition you’re treating.
 You’ll wait two to four weeks between each visit.
 It may take several weeks for you to notice any changes in your skin.

 There are a few things to keep in mind when you're considering IPL therapy, including the cost.

 - These procedures aren’t cheap.In 2020, the average fee was $412 per session.
 Usually, cosmetic procedures aren’t covered by insurance.
 Ask your dermatology clinic if it offers a payment plan.
 Some practices also offer discounts with the purchase of multiple sessions.

 - IPL can make your skin look better but can’t stop future aging.
 It also can’t help the underlying condition that affected your skin.

 - How long IPL results last can vary.
 Results can be different based on your area of concern.
 For example, treated veins or spots don’t come back, but new ones might show up later.
 You can get follow-up treatments once or twice a year to maintain your look.

 Intense Pulsed Light at Home